Kim Evans

 Kim Evans OBE (born January 1951) is an arts consultant and documentary filmmaker.
 Evans spent ten years on The South Bank Show and Channel 4.
 She was head of music and arts at the BBC and then executive director arts at Arts Council England.
-Evans is chair of Clean Break theatre company and a member of the Parole Board for England and Wales.
+Evans was chair of Clean Break theatre company for eight years, and a member of the Parole Board for England and Wales.
 Until July 2014, she was a trustee of the Heritage Lottery Fund.
 She was made a member of the Order of the British Empire in 2007 for Services to the Arts.
-She is a trustee of the National Portrait Gallery.
+She was a trustee of the National Portrait Gallery.
+Evans is an Honorary Fellow of the Royal College of Art and a Fellow of the Royal Television Society and Royal Society of Arts.